keldaanCommunity/pokemonAutoChess/changelog/patch-4.0.md

 - Buff Cubone/Marowak/Alolan Marowak HP/Attack/Def ; removed Rock from Alolan Marowak
 - Snubull/Granbull: removed Normal type, increased HP
 - Swablu: removed Normal type, increased HP
+- Azelf: new ability: Confusing Mind ; Confuse the target for 6 seconds
+- Mesprit: new ability: Song of desire ; Charms the target for 6 seconds

 # Changes to Synergies

-- Fairy: splash damage has no longer an area of effect: it only deals damage to the attacker/target.
+- Fairy rework: splash damage has no longer an area of effect: it only deals damage to the attacker/target.
+If the target is not at range, it is charmed for 2 seconds

 # Changes to Items